 Sometimes, people don’t even need a legitimate reason to become distracted, it just happens.
 Take a day dream for example, do you have control over when that happens?
 Nevertheless, it can cause a very serious accident and the distracted driver is likely to be liable.
 Research continues to show that distracted driving is the most serious problem plaguing our nation’s roads and highways.
 In 2014, over 3,000 people were killed and 430,000 were injured in crashes involving distracted motorists.
 The statistics show that distracted driving is most prevalent in younger drivers, and they are also the most susceptible to consequences from distracted driving.
 Make sure you educate your children on the dangers of distracted driving.

-The attorneys at this law firm are experts in securing settlements for car crash victims in the Stockton area and across Northern California.
+The auto accident attorneys at this law firm are experienced in securing settlements for car crash victims in the Stockton area and across Northern California.
 Please give us a call for a free consultation with an experienced Stockton auto accident attorney today.